Asymptotics of the partition function for $\beta$-ensembles at high temperature: Introduction

 \subsection{Outline of the proof}

-This strategy is based on the following \textit{interpolation equation} of the form:
+The strategy used to show Theorem \ref{thm:partitionfunction} is based on the following \textit{interpolation equation} of the form:

-On the RHS, it is convenient to have $\log \mcal{Z}_N[V_G]$ since, by Mehta's formula \cite[17.6.7]{mehta2004random}, one can extract its asymptotic expansion at large $N$.
-Once this identity is obtained, the derivation of the asymptotic expansion of the \textit{free energy} of the model $\log\mcal{Z}_N[V]$ follows from a similar expnasion for the $1$-linear statistics as soon as one has sufficiently precise controls on the remainder's dependence on the data of the problem.

-We now explain how to derive Theorem \ref{thm:correlators} for a general potential $V$ satisfying assumptions \ref{assumptions}.
-The proof is based on the analysis of the Schwinger-Dyson equations (SDE).
-It consists of a tower of equations that link linear statistics of different orders together.
-The simplest equation is the one at level $1$, which reads for any $\phi$ smooth enough:
+On the RHS, the expansion of $\log \mcal{Z}_N[V_G]$ follows from Mehta's formula \cite[17.6.7]{mehta2004random}, see Theorem \ref{thm:asymptfctpartgauss}.
+Once this identity is obtained, the expansion of the \textit{free energy} of the model $\log\mcal{Z}_N[V]$ follows from the one for the second term in the RHS in the equation above.
+We now explain how to prove Theorem \ref{thm:correlators}, \textit{i.e.} how to obtain the AE of $\Braket{\phi}_{\mu_N}^{V}$ for general $V$ satisfying \ref{assumptions}. \paragraph{Expansion of linear statistics} The proof is based on the analysis of the loop equations.
+It consists of a tower of equations that link linear statistics of different orders.
+The simplest equation is the one at level $1$, which reads for any bounded smooth function $\phi$: